Juan Martín del Potro: Playing style

-Del Potro is an offensive baseliner with a very powerful serve and heavy groundstrokes, using his notably powerful forehand to push his opponents deep into or off the court.
-His forehand is one of his main strengths and is one the most powerful in the game, capable of frequently generating speeds more than 160 km/h.
-It is widely considered among the top three best forehands on tour by fellow players and analysts, alongside Roger Federer and Rafael Nadal.
+Del Potro was an offensive baseliner with a very powerful serve and heavy groundstrokes, using his notably powerful forehand to push his opponents deep into or off the court.
+His forehand was one of his main strengths and was one the most powerful in the game, capable of frequently generating speeds more than 160 km/h.
+It was widely considered among the top three best forehands on tour by fellow players and analysts, alongside Roger Federer and Rafael Nadal.

-Although he possessed a very consistent and powerful double-handed backhand, injury and surgeries on his wrist have rendered his backhand the main weakness in his game.
+Although he possessed a very consistent and powerful double-handed backhand, injury and surgeries on his wrist rendered his backhand the main weakness in his game.
 Since his return in 2016, del Potro made tactical changes in his game in order to protect his wrist, like significantly reducing the pace of his two-hander and adopting a one-handed slice.
-Despite del Potro admitting that relying on slices is "not my game," the shot has been effective in moving his opponents out of position and slowing down rallies enough to allow him to set up powerful offensive shots with his forehand.
-Furthermore, to compensate for the newfound vulnerability in his backhand wing, del Potro has improved the power and accuracy of his other shots, most notably his serve.
+Despite del Potro admitting that relying on slices is "not my game," the shot was effective in moving his opponents out of position and slowing down rallies enough to allow him to set up powerful offensive shots with his forehand.
+Furthermore, to compensate for the newfound vulnerability in his backhand wing, del Potro improved the power and accuracy of his other shots, most notably his serve.